-Fletcher McKenzie of the Australia-based AVgas Group was compiling 1,000 such stories in several volumes, with one dedicated solely to Naval Aviation.
-The global pandemic delayed the project, but Fletcher hopes the book—featuring stories from F-4, F-14, and F/A-18 crews—will go to print later this year.
+Fletcher McKenzie of the New Zealand-based AVgas Group was compiling 1,000 such stories in several volumes, with one dedicated solely to Naval Aviation.
+The global pandemic delayed the project, but Fletcher hopes the book—featuring stories from A-4, F-14, and F/A-18 crews—will go to print later this year.
 The forward, repurposed here, was intended to make the case that naval aviation is a dangerous pursuit but that learning from others can lessen the risks.

 Captain A. G. Lamplugh famously said, “aviation in itself is not inherently dangerous.
 But to an even greater degree than the sea, it is terribly unforgiving of any carelessness, incapacity or neglect.”